This page tells you about the cancer drug combination called RICE and its possible side effects. There is information about

 - Feeling weak occurs in about 1 out of 4 people (25%)

-- Numbness or tingling in fingers and toes happens in 1 out of 4 people (25%) and can cause difficulty doing small things such as doing up buttons – this starts a few days or weeks after treatment and usually goes within a few months of finishing treatment
+- Numbness or tingling in fingers and toes happens in 1 out of 4 people (25%).
+It can cause difficulty doing small things such as doing up buttons.
+This starts a few days or weeks after treatment and usually goes within a few months of finishing treatment

 - Night sweats occur in about 3 out of 20 people (15%)